 The National History Teacher of the Year Award, a $10,000 annual prize, recognizes outstanding American history teachers from elementary school through high school.
 Fifty-three winners—one from each state, the District of Columbia, Department of Defense schools, and US Territories—receive a $1,000 award and an archive of books and historical resources presented to their school library.
 From these fifty-three winners, one is recognized as the National History Teacher of the Year.
 The award is co-sponsored by the Gilder Lehrman Institute of American History, HISTORY®, and Preserve America.

 Elementary school teachers (grades K–6) and middle and high school teachers (grades 7–12) are honored in separate categories in alternate years.
-The 2013 award honored elementary teachers (K–6).
-The 2014 award will honor middle and high school teachers (7–12).
+The 2014 award honored middle and high school teachers (7–12).
+The upcoming 2015 award will honor elementary school teachers (K–6) and 2016 award will honor middle and high school teachers (7–12).
 Teachers can be nominated for either award throughout the year.

 - All K–12 nominees will be evaluated on the following criteria: